User Attributes¶

 Adding User Attributes to Studies¶

-object provides set_user_attr()
+A Study object provides set_user_attr() method to

 register a pair of key and value as an user-defined attribute.

-, and a value be any object serializable with json.dumps
+A key is supposed to be a str, and a value be any object serializable with json.dumps.

 import optuna